AitchisonLab/DeleteomeTools/README.md

 # Deleteome-Tools

-R code for identifying similarities in single-gene yeast deletion strains within the Deleteome transcriptomic compendium.
+R code for identifying transcriptional similarities in single-gene yeast deletion strains within the Deleteome compendium.

 The Deleteome compendium, a collection of ~1,500 transcriptomes from single-gene deletion yeast strains, is described in